Qwer-TeX/minibox/README.md

   it one of the reasons I made the code to this project novice understandable ;).

   Don't be surprised if you firmware extracted a linux embedded device and found MiniBox in there :D.

+  I didn't split minibox.c into wc.c, cpcat.c, main.c, etc on purpose because once I did, I saw a small size difference.
+I tried stripping it but it still would remain the same size.
+I tried debugging and objdump'ing nm'ing it but it proved somewhat useful, it show an extra addition of a symbol, or something like that, that was just a pure annoyance.
+I from here on out, I didn't split the source of this project.
+Just like in the sqlite3 source code, they have 1 large source which I can compile using gcc without its makefile, same here.
+The split source version of minibox produced a executable 13K larger and 4K larger when stripped.
+I then diff'ed this split source compiled executable with the original minibox executable and it turned out not to be the same when it should clearly be the same.
+Its a compiler issue that someone needs to address to gcc.
+I haven't tried with clang but it could be the same.
+I haven't also tried with tcc either but I really should and I will.